Julius-Ayantade/ai-startup-website/README.md

   ``git push origin main``

-  This sends commits from your main branc on your laptop to GitHub (Remote Repository).
+  This sends commits from your main branch on your laptop to GitHub (Remote Repository).

 **Part 2: Simulating Tom and Jerry's Work**